Legal Advice for Compensation Insurance Claims & TPD Payouts

 More about work accident claims >

-Your local authority would be liable for your damage from accidents in council-owned public places such as parks, footpaths, car parks, libraries, city hall, etc. The property owner could be liable if the incident happened on private property such as a rental home, holiday home, hotel or similar.
+2. The local council is liable for vision damage from accidents in council-owned public places such as parks, footpaths, car parks, libraries, city hall, etc.

 More about public place accidents >